ashaipi/AmericanBoutiqueV5/README.md

 Product Catalog: Users can browse through a catalog of available products.
 ![img_18.png](img_18.png)

-Shopping Bag: Users can add products to their shopping cart and manage their cart.
+Shopping Bag: Users can add products to their shopping bag and manage their bag.
 ![img_19.png](img_19.png)

 Order Placement: Users can place orders securely.